aadeshm03/Clinical-Notes---NLP/README.md

 ## 🧪 Model Architecture
 The model is based on ehbio/clinical-modern-bert-base-uncased, a transformer pretrained on biomedical and clinical text.
 Fine-tuning was done using HuggingFace's transformers library with a custom classification head.
-Features:
+Features
-Long input support (up to 8,192 tokens)
+- Long input support (up to 8,192 tokens)
-Trained on real-world EMR notes (e.g., MIMIC-IV)
+- Trained on real-world EMR notes (e.g., MIMIC-IV)